 I loved art and music and dance.
 I loved stories about girls, and the complicated friendships and relationships between them.
 I loved sister stories, surrealist settings, and characters who get what they need instead of what they want.

 So I set out on a journey of art and love with Mercedes, one of my favorite characters I'd created with my sister so many years ago.
 Writing The Gallery of Unfinished Girls (first titled No More Blues) wasn't always easy (because Writing Is Hard), but there was so much joy in the process.
-After six months of drafting and a few months of revision, I signed with my agent, Victoria Marini, who sold the book in the summer of 2015 to my fabulous editor, Emilia Rhodes at HarperCollins / HarperTeen.
+After six months of drafting and a few months of revision, I signed with an agent, who sold the book to HarperCollins.

 I now live in midtown Atlanta with my family.
 I have a day job in the linguistics industry, and continue to write stories about delightfully weird teens.